'Six Nations return beyond expectations'

 |Coverage: Watch live on BBC One, BBC iPlayer and online from 13:45 GMT; listen on BBC Radio 5 live sports extra, BBC Radio Wales and BBC Radio Cymru; text commentary on BBC Sport website and mobile app.

-Wales flanker Josh Navidi admits he never expected to play in the 2022 Six Nations following his early return from a shoulder injury.
+Wales flanker Josh Navidi says he did not expect to play in the 2022 Six Nations following his early return from a shoulder injury.

 Navidi was expected to miss the tournament after suffering the injury while playing for Cardiff in October 2021.

-The 31-year-old recovered and impressed in the Wales back row during the 13-9 defeat by France.
+But the 31-year-old recovered ahead of schedule and impressed in Wales' back row during the 13-9 defeat by France.

-"It was beyond my expectations, really," admitted Navidi.
+"It was beyond my expectations, really," said Navidi.

 The British and Irish Lions flanker played only one game for Cardiff against Ulster before being called up by Wales coach Wayne Pivac to the Six Nations squad.